CRamosC11/Obitools/16S analysis obitools 4.4 commands.md

 sequences number: **12.840**

+### 2.8 Grep by lenght

-According to Walker et al, 2023, sequences that were outside the expected barcode length (< 40 or > 140 bp) were removed. we apply obigrep for this purpose.
+According to Walker et al, 2023, sequences that were outside the expected barcode length (< 40 or > 140 bp) were removed so we apply obigrep for this purpose.

        obigrep -l 40 -L 140 results/no_singleton_0.1.fasta > results/length_40/length_40.fasta